SaeedShakuri/SaeedShakuri.gitup.io/README.md

           <div style="flex: 1;">
             <strong>PergasTeb, remotely</strong>
             <br>Software Developer
-            <br>Developing a medical android application with the Flutter framework
+            <br>Developing a medical android application with the Flutter framework for better interaction between doctors and their patients.
           </div>
           <div>
             <strong>May 2020 - Oct 2020</strong>